awsdocs/amazon-efs-user-guide/doc_source/API_DescribeMountTargetSecurityGroups.md

 The request requires the following URI parameters\.

  ** [MountTargetId](#API_DescribeMountTargetSecurityGroups_RequestSyntax) **   <a name="efs-DescribeMountTargetSecurityGroups-request-MountTargetId"></a>
-ID of the mount target whose security groups you want to retrieve\.
+The ID of the mount target whose security groups you want to retrieve\.

 ## Request Body<a name="API_DescribeMountTargetSecurityGroups_RequestBody"></a>